SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/jfrog-xray.md

 ### Vendor configuration

-Ensure Xray has policies configured.
-This source will ingest violation logs when those policies raise violations.
-You will need the domain of your JFrog instance and JFrog username/password in order to configure this source.
-We suggest using a dedicated user account for this source.
+Make sure that you've set up Xray's policies correctly.
+This source will capture violation logs triggered by those policies.
+To configure this source, you'll need the domain of your JFrog instance and your JFrog username/password.
+We recommend creating a dedicated user account specifically for this purpose.

 ### Source configuration